Jtranod98/Amazon_Vine_Analysis/README.md

 # Summary:

-There seems to be no bias in Vine reviews.
-My conclusion is based on the percentage of 5-star reviews.
-The unpaid non-Vine reviews were much larger than the paid Vine reviews.
-Therefore, paid Vine reviews did not make a difference in the percentage of 5-star reviews.

-To make this conclusion stronger I would recommend doing a t-test analysis.
-Are two groups statistically different?
+Based on the percentage of 5-stars reviews, there seems to be no bias in Vine reviews.
+The non-Vine reviews were much larger than the Vine reviews.
+However, to make a conclusion using the percentage value alone might not be accurate.
+To ensure that results are interpreted correctly, I would recommend using additional scientific method such as a t-test analysis.
+In this case, I would use the two samples t-test, because I want to compare the difference between the two groups to see if it is statistically significant.
-An additional analysis is recommended to support the statement (2 pt)